ProtectiveManEgg/ArtemisInterceptor/README.md

 ## Installation
 Copy `boot.py` to your CircuitPython "drive," and install the above dependancies to the `/lib` folder.
+These instructions are pretty bare and have the expectation of the user being already familiar.

 I recommend the use of [circup](https://learn.adafruit.com/keep-your-circuitpython-libraries-on-devices-up-to-date-with-circup/install-circup) just out of its ease of use.
 To install the modules, simply run `circup install pkg_name`.
 Installing the pre-requisites are only necessary if installing [manually](https://circuitpython.org/libraries).

+- Once dependancies are installed, reboot your Pi Pico W!
+CircuitPython will start the HTTP server at boot.

+- Next, go to the Artemis client, and click settings.
+Switch to the Plugins tab and search for `ws281x`.
+Install `WS281x Devices`.

+- Once installed, click enable and open settings.
+- Add device
+    - Display name can be whatever you want
+    - Device type: `ESP 8266`
+    - Hostname is the IPv4 address of your Pi

+Any issues with the program can be resolved with a reboot of the Pi, and reloading the plugin in Artemis.
+The Pi does have a periodic issue with connecting to WIFI where it provides an unknown connection error (errno 1).
+Not sure exactly what was causing it, but I seemed to have handled it.

 ## Notes to self:
 - line 200 needs a better comment.
 ETIMEDOUT _should_ be fixed.
 Exception serves as a catch _just in case_.
 - Pi 0 version being experimented with.
 Uses CPython and different modules and procedures
 - drive 12v from PSU molex!
+- figure out what is causing the intermittent flickering! the level shifter did get wet!
+- draw a schematic for wiring this to the PSU/molex cable
+- make some sort of insulated backplate or mounting plate for the Pi and level shifterw